thekompanee/chamber/README.md

-When Chamber sees this convention (`_secure_` followed by the key name), it will automatically look to either encrypt or decrypt the value using the public/private keys you generated above into:
+When Chamber sees this convention (`_secure_` followed by the key name), it will automatically look to either encrypt or decrypt the value using the public/private keys you generated above into something like:

 ```yaml
 # settings.yml